Abstraction Health

 Contraindications

-Individuals with hormone-sensitive conditions (e.g., prostate cancer, breast cancer, ovarian cancer), those on immunosuppressive therapy, pregnant or breastfeeding women, and individuals with known liver or kidney disease should avoid use or consult a physician before use.
-Not recommended for minors.
+Individuals with hormone-sensitive conditions (e.g., prostate cancer, breast cancer), those on immunosuppressants, pregnant or breastfeeding women, and children should avoid use.
+Those with liver or kidney conditions should consult a physician given limited long-term safety data.